dgoldsb/synergy-jointpdf/README.md

 * Find an application of kNN mutual information
 * Build a sampling framework, that draws initial values from normal distributions and does repeated experiments
 * Write the update rule, which uses the ODE system with parameters to integrate to time 0 + dt
+* Improve the cost function and nudge method until training is fully functional (find a setting on the Pareto frontier)
 * Train a small network
 * Do experiments, varying with the size of dt
 * Determine the amount of synergy in the 2-gene system